 SAFETY, SAFETY, SAFETY… and above all else, SAFETY.

 Not only from the obvious maintenance standpoint, but also from a pilot’s view, safety is our FIRST priority.
-And so before every flight, maintenance and pilots perform a preflight check and after every flight, maintenance and pilots perform a post flight check.
+And so, before and after every flight, maintenance crews and pilots perform preflight/postflight checks.
 Tavaero Jet Charter’s unblemished safety record is a result of years of experience and the ability to hire experienced personnel.
 We believe strongly in a system of checks and balances.
 Independent aviation auditors are hired annually to assure we have not overlooked any details that would compromise our perfect safety record.

 Thorough pre-flights checks are performed not only on the aircraft, but also to determine weather conditions and forecasts, arrival airport status and information, recent changes to route structures and the like.
 Accurate weight and balance computations are made for each flight to assure the aircraft will perform as needed.
 Checklists are used during all phases of flight…from start-up, to take-off, climb, cruise, descent and shutdown.
 In addition, all charter flights are initiated with a “passenger briefing” conducted by crew members to familiarize our passengers with details of the aircraft, it’s emergency exits and the like.
 Aircraft-specific reference safety cards are strategically located aboard all aircraft for each available passenger seat.

 Tavaero’s maintenance shop exists to support its charter and managed fleet of aircraft.
 Our goal is to keep our fleet in “flight ready” condition at all times.
 Under supervision of our Director of Maintenance are the following personnel:

 The Chief Inspector has the responsibility of overseeing and ultimately approving all maintenance works completed on each aircraft.